mraible/mongock-docs/content/pages/runner.md

 Mongock provides two ways to setup the runner:
 - **Builder approach** which requires the user to set it up manually with a builder.
 While, at first this approach looks less convenient, provides a bit more control.
 For each runner type(standalone, spring, micronaut, etc.) Mongocks provides a specific class with a static method `builder()`.
 We get into more detail in each runner section.

-- **Properties approach:** This depends on the specific runner we are using and the underlying framework, but basically means that with a few entries in the properties file and using the mechanism provided by the framework, you have Mongock running smoothly.
-To ilustrate it, for example for Springboot, we use the annotation approach, so basically with the Springboot properties file and annotating the Springboot application class(or any configuration class), we have Mongock running.
+- **Properties approach:** This depends on the specific runner and the underlying framework, but basically means that with a few entries in the properties file and using the mechanisms provided by the framework, we have Mongock running smoothly.
+To ilustrate it, for example for Springboot, the developer only needs to add the Mongock configuration in the Springboot properties file and annotate the Springboot application class(or any configuration class) with `@EnableMongock`.

 <p class="tipAlt">Note that, regardless of the approach, <b>the runner is always built with a builder</b>.
 Sometimes manually by the user and sometimes, hidden by Mongock.</p>